Bizum + MONEI

 In order to be PCI DSS compliant you have to meet the following 12 requirements.

 1. Protect cardholder data by installing and maintaining a firewall.
-One of the primary ways criminals will try to steal cardholder data is online.
+One of the primary ways criminals try to steal cardholder data is online.
 That’s why maintaining a firewall configuration is one of the core goals of PCI DSS.
-You need to have firewall and router standards and test equipment security every time you update software or change out hardware.
+You need to have firewall and router standards and test equipment security every time you update software or change out the hardware.
 Review your configuration rules twice a year and restrict access from all untrusted sources, unless you have a case where the communication protocol is needed to process a card.
 If any employees can access the network through mobile devices or computers, make sure their devices have the proper firewall software.

 2. Change vendor-supplied default passwords.
-You need to change all passwords to firewall, routers, and other hardware and software as soon as it’s installed.
+You need to change all passwords to firewalls, routers, and other hardware and software as soon as it’s installed.
 Keeping the vendor-supplied default passwords, or having weak passwords, opens your business up to a data breach.

 4. When you send data across open, public networks, always encrypt it.
 Moving data across a public network gives criminals a chance to access it.
 Always encrypt the data before you transmit it and decrypt it upon receipt to decrease the likelihood of criminals getting usable data.
 You will need strong cryptography and security protocols to meet this requirement.